-The traditional method of making silk involves collecting the cocooned worms and boiling them to separate the silk.
+The traditional silk-making method involves collecting the cocooned worms and boiling them to separate the silk.
 They do this to ensure the silk fibers do not break.
-However, With this method, 5,000 silkworms may have to die to produce enough material for one silk kimono7.
+However, 5,000 silkworms may have to die with this method to produce enough material for one silk kimono.
 In some places, they use the dead worms as a food source, but it results in waste when that is not the case.

 Peace silk allows the worms to develop into moths and leave their cocoon.
 They then collect the empty silk cocoons and process them.
-Some manufacturers also use wild silkworms raised in environments that mimic their natural habitat.
+Some manufacturers also use wild silkworms raised in environments resembling their natural habitat.

 Read more: Silk Fabric & Sustainability

-Only buy wool produced under cruelty-free conditions.
+Only buy wool produced with sustainable practices employed during farming under cruelty-free conditions.
 There are concerns about unethical wool production that neglect the welfare of animals and focus on profits.

-Farmers harvest ethical wool in the warmer season of the year so that the animals are not at risk of complications from cold.
+Farmers harvest ethical wool, a sustainable choice, in the warmer seasons so that the animals are not at risk of complications from the cold.
 Also, ethical wool farmers encourage hand shearing to prevent accidental cuts and avoid frightening the animal.
 The angora rabbit molts every four months, so it is most ethical to collect the fallen hair.
 Also, research has shown that wool reacts well to natural and sustainable dyes4.